sargalias/old-personal-website/posts/Why clean code matters/Code should be optimised for maintainability/Code should be optimised for maintainability.md

 ## Objection - Projects with messy code still make a lot of money

-I don't think there is any denying on this one.
+This one is interesting.

+From one point of view, there is no denying it.
+Some projects, particularly projects that are on the smaller side, definitely make money as long as they make it to market.

 Obviously as long a the correct product is delivered to the customer, the customer will pay for it.
 This is regardless of whether the code is clean or unclean.

-Writing clean code has more to do with development efficiency of the product and minimising bugs, rather than what the end product will be like.
+However the failure rate for software projects is very high.
+Apparently around 14% in 2017 (https://www.pmi.org/-/media/pmi/documents/public/pdf/learning/thought-leadership/pulse/pulse-of-the-profession-2017.pdf?sc_lang_temp=en).
+Statistics also show that larger projects have higher failure rates than smaller projects (https://www.gartner.com/en/documents/2034616).

+Now obviously there are many more reasons for projects failing than code quality.

-So in the end this is a neutral point in terms of whether you should have clean code or not.
+So I suppose the jury is still out on whether code quality is important or not.

+However I believe it still matters.
+After all my personal experience clearly tells me that bad code is very difficult to work with in terms of adding features and fixing bugs, whereas clean code is very easy to work with.

 ## Objection - Writing clean code takes significantly longer

-So, this one is probably true... for some people.
+So this one depends.

+Absolutely on a small scale, just pumping out some code is much faster.
+You'll build features much quicker this way.

+It's large projects where the opposite is true.

+As the project grows larger, complexity increases exponentially.

+With a bunch of spaghetti code everywhere, adding new features becomes nearly impossible, especially without breaking anything.

+Imagine if you have a tight mesh of stuff and you need to add another string in there or modify one of the strings.
+That's what code without separation of concerns and other good principles is like.
+It becomes very difficult to modify things.

-### My personal experience with writing clean code
+**My personal experience with writing clean code**

-To be perfectly honest, personally, it hardly takes me any additional time to write clean code.
+For me, at least when working on a large project, writing clean code doesn't feel like it takes any additional time.

+If the code is already well structured, making clean changes to it seems fairly easy.
+Keeping those changes clean seems fairly easy as well.

 Maybe I'm biased, and maybe it's because I've practiced so much and I regard clean code as being very important.
-However writing what I consider to be clean code takes me pretty much the same amount of time as writing unclean code.
+However writing what I consider to be clean code takes me pretty much the same amount of time as writing unclean code on a good project.

-The kind of code that I write is usually my "default" code.

 The only difference is that at the end of it all, I spend some time refactoring.
 I do this pretty much always.

-Overall, the only extra time I spend compared to writing unclean code is the little amount of time that I spend refactoring.
-Probably 10% additional time or so.

-### People who promote unclean code

-So again this is just my personal experience.

-In a few cases, the people I usually hear this objection from tend to not be able to write very clean code even if given infinite time...

-I don't know how much else I've got to say about this one.
-This is just my personal experience.

-I'll leave it up to you to consider whether it's important or not.
+Probably 10% more time or something?

 ## Unclean code doesn't slow you down very much anyway